Draw districts by population size

-- If necessary, pan and zoom your map so District 3 is in the center.
-(You can click the Pan button in the Tools group or in the navigational tools on the left.)
+- Pan and zoom your map, if necessary, so District 3 is in the center.
+Click the Pan button in the Tools group or in the navigational tools on the left.

-- Close the Map Contents pane by clicking the gray arrow.
+- To close the Contents pane, click the gray arrow.

 The District Window shows how the populations, with deviations above and below 7,000 residents, were brought into balance after the 2010 United States Census.

-Your goal is to convert District 3 into a majority-minority district with a black population between 40 percent and 50 percent.
-To show these percentages, you will open the Demographics table and add percentages to the District Window reflecting the percentage of black and white populations.
+To show these percentages, you will open the Demographics table and add percentages to the District Window reflecting the percentage of Non-Hispanic Black and White populations.

-- In the Statistics group, click the Demographics button.
+- On the Create tab, in the Statistics group, click the Demographics button.

-- In the Demographics table, expand the Alternative folder.
-In the Percent column, check WHITE and BLACK and click Ok.
+- In the Demographics table, expand the Standard folder.
+In the Percent column, check WHITE NH and BLACKNH.

 Adjust district populations

 Next, you'll alternatively activate District 2 and District 3.
-With each, you will use the Select geographies by rectangle and Select geographies by polygon tools to transfer sizable chunks or small pieces from one district to the other.
-While doing so, you'll keep an eye on the TOTAL and BLACK_P columns.
+With each, you will use the Select geographies by rectangle and Select geographies by polygon tools to transfer sections of one district to the other.
+As the district lines change, the District Window will update, indicating the demographic percentage for each district.

 - In the District Window, in the Lock column, verify that all the boxes for each district are checked.

-- Uncheck the Lock box for districts 2 and 3.
+- Uncheck Lock for District 2 and District 3.